Links on Android Authority may earn us a commission. Learn more.

 How does Epix hold up to the competition?

-If you’re looking for a one-stop streaming service, you won’t get the variety of something like HBO Max, Amazon Prime, or Netflix, which offer huge libraries of films and TV series from different studios and networks, along with their own originals.
+If you’re looking for a one-stop streaming service, you won’t get the variety of something like HBO Max, Hulu, Amazon Prime Video, or Netflix, which offer huge libraries of films and TV series from different studios and networks, along with their own originals.